Skip to content

 • Strengthening tenant attraction by adding safety as a value proposition

-• Improving our ability to explain our policies to investors through compliance with ESG and SSBJ standards *
+• Improving our ability to explain our policies to investors through compliance with ESG and SSBJ *

-• Maintaining and improving asset value while incorporating future risks.
+• Maintaining and improving asset value while incorporating future risks

 * ESG standards established to strengthen sustainability information disclosure by Japanese companies.